zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### sortable.allowUnsort `Boolean` *(default: true)*

-If set to `true` the user can get the treelist in unsorted state by clicking the sorted column header.
+If set to `true` the user can get the treelist in its unsorted state by clicking the sorted column header.

 #### Example - do not allow unsorting